|The Minimum Spanning Tree - Prim's Algorithm|

 We are also going to need a random number generator throughout the program so creating a global object is a good idea:

-We can now write a subroutine that fills both Position and Network with random values:
+We can now write a method that fills both Position and Network with random values:

 The points are generated randomly with co-ordinates between minlength and maxlength which are derived from the size of the Canvas object.